How to Overcome Depression by God’s Power

 • Oppression (Matthew 8:16).

 Jesus Christ is alive and is seated at the right hand of God.
-He gives us the spiritual authority to fight against the demonic spirit world and their work of deception and temptations.
+He gives us the spiritual authority to fight against the demonic spirit world and its work of oppression, deception, and temptations.
 The following are four truths explaining why we have dominion over demons through Jesus Christ:

 2. We have the same authority as Jesus when we daily submit to His leadership: This truth is found in Colossians 2:9–10, “For in him [Jesus] the whole fullness of deity dwells in bodily form, and you have been filled in him, who is the head of all rule and authority.”
 Because Jesus lives in our hearts, we are “filled in Him”, and we have His deity and authority because He becomes our life as explained in Colossians 3:4a, When Christ who is my life appears.”
 And Galatians 2:20 states, “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God.”
 And 1Corinthians 2:16b states, “We have the mind of Christ.”
 If Jesus Christ has all authority, and He is our life, and we are one spirit with Him, then we too have His spiritual authority.
 The Bible says we have power over demons and evil spirits.2 Still, we do not have control over another person’s will to choose.
 This truth transformed my unhealthy belief and the resulting offenses I held against God for unanswered prayer.
 I prayed for people who were making wrong choices, and my prayers went unanswered because they have a free will.